junxit/us-congress-bills-113/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Good Samaritan Search and Recovery Act of 2013”.
+This Act may be cited as the “Good Samaritan Search and Recovery Act”.

 ## § 2.
 Expedited access to certain Federal lands